-Vida’s sawmill in Hästveda saws and planes fir timber for use as structural timber.
+Vida’s sawmill in Hästveda saws and planes spruce timber for use as structural timber.
 The main market for the timber is Holland.

 The main production output is structural timber for the building material supplies trade.
 Our products include different types of beams, outdoor panels, batten, tongued and grooved board and packaging.

 Wood consumption per year: 330,000m3 solid under bark